Board of Directors

 Ana Montes, Board Member (2022-2025)

 Ana M. Montes is currently the Organizing Director at The Utility Reform Network.
 She worked for 12 years as the director of technology and consumer education at the Latino Issues Forum.
 She has created innovative models for bringing technology to low income and minority communities, developed community civic engagement in limited English-speaking communities and managed statewide consumer education projects geared towards Latino and Asian communities.
 A published poet, Montes has also worked as a teacher of La Raza Studies at San Francisco State University, and as an editor and columnist with El Tecolote.

-Juan Gonzales is the founding editor of El Tecolote.
+Juan Gonzales is the founder of El Tecolote.
 He is department chair of journalism at City College of San Francisco where he teaches courses in news writing, investigative reporting, feature writing, public relations, copy editing, and newspaper production.
-Gonzales also serves as adviser to the awarding-winning campus newspaper, The Guardsman, and the campus magazine, Etc. He is a member of the Journalism Association of Community Colleges, the San Francisco Newspaper Association, the California Newspaper Publishers Association, the Society of Professional Journalists, Consortium, the California college Media Association, and the Associated Collegiate Press.
+Gonzales also serves as adviser to the awarding-winning campus newspaper, The Guardsman.
+He is a member of the Journalism Association of Community Colleges, the San Francisco Neighborhood Newspaper Association, the California Newspaper Publishers Association, the Society of Professional Journalists, Consortium, the California college Media Association, and the Associated Collegiate Press.
 He also a board of director for the San Francisco Press Club.
 Gonzales received his master’s degree in mass communications from Stanford University, a bachelor’s degree in journalism from San Francisco State University, and an associated degree in journalism from San Joaquin Delta Commnunity College.
 He is also a former general assignment reporter for United Press International and the Associated Press.

 Alexis Terrazas – Editor-in-Chief, El Tecolote